Tag: cybersecurity

 • Thoroughly test your configuration in a staging environment before going live.

-By implementing these best practices, you can significantly reduce the risk of .htaccess-based attacks and ensure your PHP application remains secure.
+You can significantly reduce the risk of .htaccess-based attacks and ensure your PHP application remains secure.
 Have additional tips or techniques?
 Share them below!

 🛠 Recommended Resources: